JUFO portal user guide

 3.7.
 Indicators

 Norwegian classification: Publication channel's level rating in the Norwegian register for scientific journals, series and publishers, if the channel is included in their classification.
-There are two levels in the Norwegian classification: 1 = basic level and 2 = leading level.
+There are three levels in the Norwegian classification: 1 = basic level, 2 = leading level and level 0 for channels that do not meet level 1 criteria.
 Direktoratet for høyere utdanning og kompetanse (HK-dir) is responsible for maintaining the classification in cooperation with Det nasjonale publiseringsutvalget (NPU).

 VOL: The three-year average of the publication volume of the publication channel.
 The panels can upgrade at maximum 25% of the combined publication volume of the publication channels on levels 1-3 in their lists to levels 2 and 3 (level 3 max.
 10% of the total publication volume).